 Reward good behavior.
 As much as you can, try to focus on the positive.
 Let your children know that you are pleased when they are behaving the way you wish.
 By showing your approval, you encourage good behavior and help build self-esteem.

 Let natural consequences teach your child.
 While it is not easy, you should not always prevent bad things from happening.
-If your child is frustrated with a toy and breaks it, let him learn that he no longer has that toy to play with.
+If your child is frustrated with a toy and breaks it, let them learn that they no longer have that toy to play with.

 Consider your child's age when setting limits or punishing.
-DO NOT expect more from your child than your child can do.
+Don't expect more from your child than your child can do.
 For example, a toddler cannot control the impulse to touch things.
-Instead of trying to tell her not to touch, put fragile objects out of reach.
-If you use time outs, put your children in time out for one minute per each year of age.
+Instead of trying to tell them not to touch, put fragile objects out of reach.
+If you use time outs, put your children in time out for 1 minute per each year of age.
 For example, put your 4-year-old into time out for 4 minutes.

 Be clear.
 Let your child know ahead of time what you will be doing for discipline.
-DO NOT make it up in the heat of the moment.
+Don't make it up in the heat of the moment.
 Tell your child what behavior needs to change and what you will do if it does not.

-Tell your child exactly what you expect from him.
+Tell your child exactly what you expect from them.
 Rather than saying, "Your room is messy," tell the child what needs to be picked up or cleaned.
 For example, tell your child to put the toys away and make the bed.
-Explain what the punishment will be if he does not take care of his room.
+Explain what the punishment will be if they do not take care of their room.

-DO NOT argue.
-Once you have set expectations, do not get dragged into an argument about what’s fair.
-DO NOT keep defending yourself once you have stated what you want.
+Don't argue.
+Once you have set expectations, do not get dragged into an argument about what's fair.
+Don't keep defending yourself once you have stated what you want.
 Remind your child about the rules you have set and leave it at that.

 Show respect.
 Treat your child with respect.
 By respecting your child, you build trust.
 Behave the way you want your child to behave.

 Follow through on your discipline.
-If you tell your child that she will lose her TV time today if she hits, be prepared to turn off the TV for the day.
+If you tell your child that they will lose their TV time today if they hit, be prepared to turn off the TV for the day.